1st Sgt. Edward Smith

 1st Sgt.
 Edward Smith Was Killed In Iraq

-CAMP PENDLETON -- Marines, Anaheim police officers and the family of 1st Sgt.
+CAMP PENDLETON -- Marines, Anaheim police officers, and the family of 1st Sgt.
 Edward C. Smith gathered under a gray sky Thursday to remember the man whose physical stamina and mental toughness inspired thousands of troops who trained under his command.

 About 300 people packed the Marine Memorial Chapel at Camp Pendleton, where police officers and Marines eulogized the 38-year-old father of three who had planned to retire from the military in January.

-Many of those who spoke Thursday said they are struggling to understand how Smith, who could have been far from enemy fire because of his rank, would be killed.
+Many of those who spoke Thursday said they are struggling to understand how Smith, who could have been far from the enemy fire because of his rank, would be killed.

 "I don't know the accounts of how he was killed, but I guarantee you it was saving his Marines, exposing himself to fire to set an example," said Sgt.
 Major Dan Hakala, who was friends with Smith for 17 years.